SW La. nightlife calendar: There’s always something to do - American Press

 Trending

-Creole Bar and Grill, 330 Arena Road, Sulphur, inside the Doubletree by Hilton — Cari Gregory & Bryan Maddox, 6-9 p.m.
-Friday; Wilson Band, 6-9 p.m.
+Creole Bar and Grill, 330 Arena Road, Sulphur, inside the Doubletree by Hilton — Carlin Renshaw, 7-9 p.m.
+Friday; Jimmy Boudreaux, 6-9 p.m.
 Saturday.

 Geebeaux’s, 2336 Broad St. — Karaoke, 7 p.m.
 Thursdays.